-The International Internship Program (IIP) works with students of all majors looking to gain experience and explore careers through international internships.
-Students can intern around the world with advising, academic credits, and scholarships from IIP. internships.international.wisc.edu
+The International Internship Program (IIP) works with undergraduates of all majors looking to gain cross-cultural experience and explore careers through internships abroad.
+Students can intern with organizations around the world in the fall, spring or summer.
+IIP advising can help with all application and travel logistics, getting academic credit, and applying for scholarships. internships.international.wisc.edu